LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

  0.16941300928000705
 ```

-You may have noticed that `dtransform` returns a new `Dinfo` object.
+You may have noticed that `dtransform` returns a new `Dinfo` object, which we
+safely discard in this case.
+You can use `dtransform` to save the result into
+another distributed variable (by supplying the new name in an extra argument),
+in which case the returned `Dinfo` wraps this new distributed variable.
 That is
-safe to ignore, but you can use `dtransform` to put the result into another
-distributed variable with the extra argument, in which case the returned
-`Dinfo` wraps this new distributed variable.
-That is very useful for easily
-creating new datasets with the same command on all workers.
-In the following
+useful for easily generating new datasets on all workers, as in the following
-example, also note that the function does not need to be quoted.
+example:

 ```julia
 julia> anotherDataset = dtransform((), _ ->randn(100), workers(), :newData)
 Dinfo(:newData, [2, 3, 4])
 ```

+(Note that the function body does not need to be quoted.)

 The `dexec` function is handy if your transformation does not modify the whole
 array, but leaves most of it untouched and rewriting it would be a waste of
 resources.
-This multiplies the 5-th element of each distributed array by 42:
+This example multiplies the 5th element of each distributed array
+part by 42:

 ```julia
 julia> dexec(anotherDataset, arr -> arr[5] *= 42)